Dell XPS: XPS 13 (L321X, Early 2012)

 The Dell XPS 13 was unveiled at CES 2012.
 It is the company's first Ultrabook, a term coined by Intel.
 The XPS 13 features a 13.3-inch screen (1366×768 Non-Touch Corning Gorilla Glass) and uses flash memory to help with fast booting.
 The XPS 13 features certain unique design elements.
-The edges are rounded and the bottom is made of carbon fibre, with a gentle silicone surface treatment.
-A battery level indicator was also present, and is functional when powered off.
-Note: Intel Chipset is 2nd generation I series.
+The edges are rounded and the bottom is made of carbon fiber, with a gentle silicone surface treatment.
+A battery level indicator was also present and is functional when powered off.
+Note: Intel Chipset is a second-generation I series.

 Dell also offers a developer's version of the XPS 13 running Ubuntu Linux.

 XPS 13 (L322X, Early 2013)

 The slightly heavier, revised version of L321X.
 Difference with the previous version include: 4-8 DDR3L RAM, up to 1600 MHz, Mobile Intel 7 series express chipset QS77 (Panther Point, 3rd generation I series), Intel HD 4000 graphics instead of 3000, two USB 3.0 ports, an upgraded wireless card, and a 13.3-inch HD WLED, HD/FHD TrueLife with Gorilla glass LCD.